 Butterfly pattern which took almost 9 months to complete

 But there is a caveat with Harmonic patterns.
 A pattern completion in my rules is not necessarily a pattern for all harmonic traders.
-Meaning, for each trader – his own tested ratios.
-However there are some cardinal ratios that should never change. e.g. 78.6% B point retracement of the XA leg for a Butterfly pattern and 50% for Bat pattern.
+Meaning, each trader has his own tested ratios.
+However, there are some cardinal ratios that should never change. e.g. 78.6% B point retracement of the XA leg for a Butterfly pattern and 50% for a Bat pattern.
 Likewise, the Butterfly in the above image might not be qualified as one per “industry standards.”
-As with any strategy, you have to do the work – find ratio combinations that provides better returns in your trading.
+As with any strategy, you have to do the work – find ratio combinations that provide better returns in your trading.

 Ratios of the above Butterfly pattern: